fblascogarma/backend_starter/README.md

 # Follow the steps on the other README file

-Go to the backend folder to read the entire process of how to build a backend using Django explained in that README file.
+Go to the backend folder to [read the entire process of how to build a backend using Django](backend/README.md) explained in that README file and check the files to easily copy paste the code.